 Step one: Read the guidance

-Download the relevant guidance document below and read it carefully.
+Download the guidance document below and read it carefully.
 Consider how your application can contribute to the aims of the programme.

 Step two: Have your ‘mandatory conversation’ with us